JSmith01/zx-keyboard/README.md

 * `delta` reproduces classic ZX Spectrum+ / Delta-S clone keyboard
 * `next-like` follows ZX Spectrum Next quite closely, but uses standard third letter row shift of 0.5u instead of Next's non-standard 0.75u.
 Some other keys were swapped to keep it closer to the Spectrum+ layout.
+* `13u` uses slightly condensed layout, requires only one stabilizer and only one stepped 1.25u key.
+Additionally it fits my 3d printer plate (256 mm cube).

 ## Keycap models